 They have rooms, but the cheapest one is $300 USD.
 Insane.

 The younger girl starts sheepishly looking through her bag, crying again.
-I just think about how I would have handled this when I was 18, travelling alone for the first time.
-It would have been overwhelming, even as someone actively looking for some adventure and challenges to overcome on my own out in the world.
+I just think about how I would have handled this when I was 18 and travelling alone for the first time.
+It would have been overwhelming, even as someone actively looking for some adventure.
 She just wants to get back to school.

-I thought about offering to let her sleep in my room but it’s probably not good practice to encourage young travellers to sleep in stranger’s hotel rooms.
+I thought about offering to let her sleep in my room, but I don’t want her to think it’s a good idea to sleep in sleep in strangers’ hotel rooms when you’re lost and alone.

-It’s past 1:30am when I get to sleep, with an alarm set for 6am so I can get back to the airport on time for my flight.
+It’s past 1:30 AM when I get to sleep with an alarm set for 6 AM.
+I need to get back to the airport on time for my flight.

-When I get to the Qantas desk, they ask me if I'm aware that I have a standby ticket.
+When I get to the Qantas check in desk, they ask me if I'm aware that I have a standby ticket.

 No….
 I did not know that.
 The Air Canada booking agent conveniently forgot to mention it.
 He was not so helpful after all.
-It didn’t mention it anywhere on the ridiculous “ticket” he gave me either.
+Standby is not mentioned anywhere on the ridiculous “ticket” he gave me either.
 Imagine that.

 The idea of going back to that desolate purgatory, mixed with my severe lack of sleep, brings out a few tears.

-When the guy who rebooked my flight gave me the:
+When the guy who rebooked my flight gave me these options:

 1. Jetstar through French Polynesia, or